Members say goodbye to three employees

 Service contracts for speech language pathology, the Children's Therapy School and the School Resource Officers were all approved with a 7-0 vote.

 Board members voiced concern about how often the high school randomly drug tests its students.
 The directors want to increase the number of tests given; as many as 20-30 a couple times a year, if possible.

 "There might be more logistics, but it's worth it," Dr. Perll said.
 Less than 10 random tests are currently conducted during the school year by an outside agency.

-Page 2 of 2 - The high school's student population dropped by 140 from August 2012 to May 2013.
+The high school's student population dropped by 140 from August 2012 to May 2013.
 Per administration, the decrease is due mainly to early graduates, students relocating outside the district and dropouts.

 "We started the year ranked ninth in population.
 By the end of the year, we were ranked one.
 There definitely was a big drop," District Superintendent Kevin Freeman told the board.
 "It's been an odd, strange year."

 The meeting adjourned into executive session at 9 p.m.